intel/nauta/docs/user-guide/actions/view_user_act.md

 # View All User Activity

 The command `nctl user list` displays all current users and all of their experiments (with status).
-The command shows the following information:
+Furthermore, the command shows the following information:

   * **Name** (user name)
   * **Creation date** (the date this user account was created)